dd32/td-gh-ex/readme.txt

 License and resources links for images:
 ---------------------------------------
-All images are created by Bfront and all images licensed under GPL.
+All images used in Bfront are licensed under GPL.

-Some images are taken from http://www.pexels.com and some images is taken from my camera when I was in trip.
-I have included this image with GPL license.
+All images are taken from http://www.pexels.com and  with GPL license.

 License and resources links for js bundled:
 -------------------------------------------